Wood burning oven: building plans,

 "... if you can help me shoulder the cost of running the site ..."

-Very good but hard of me to have non-commercial site.
-I think all of us on the web now realize there is a cost to things and time.
+Very good but it is difficult for me to have a non-commercial site.
+I think all of us on the web now realize there is a cost for things and time.